lifeinink/my-e-cv/markdown/customised_news_podcast.md

 ```

 ##### Token Authentication ::AUTH
-- Simply matches the raw string with a 'secret' and the current day rather than a match to ensure that only I'm using it.
+- Simply matches the raw string with a ‘secret’ and the current day (rather than a hash match), ensuring that only I can use the podcast generator.
-- **Why so low security**: attackers would have to discover the URL first, which isn't published, and circumvent Cloudflare tunnel security measures.
-Since the secret isn't published it won't be reverse engineered unless they crack into the RPi I'm hosting the program on (who would put in that amount of effort for so little reward?).
-So, I saved myself some time (though I'd never be so relaxed with other people's data).
+- **Why so low security**: Attackers would have to discover the URL first, which isn’t published, and circumvent Cloudflare tunnel security measures.
+Since the secret isn’t published, it won’t be reverse engineered unless they crack into the RPi I’m hosting the program on (who would put in that amount of effort for so little reward?).
+So, I saved myself some time (though I’d never be so relaxed with other people’s data).
 ##### assets/news ::NEWS
-Authenticates the request, then returns with the news.MP3
+Authenticates the request, then returns the 'news.MP3' file.
 ##### process/news ::PROCESS
 Cycles between states with differing behaviour:
-	- "sent" or uninitialized: sets the state to "loading" and starts a thread to process the news using the solution, either resulting in the state changing to "loaded" or "failed".
-Returns the JSON status as "starting"
+	- **"sent" or uninitialized**: Sets the state to "loading" and starts a thread to process the news using the solution, resulting in the state changing to "loaded" or "failed".
+Returns the JSON status as "starting".
-	- "loading": when requests come to this route and the status is "loading" it returns a JSON status "loading", indicating that the podcast is being generated
+	- **"loading"**: When requests come to this route, and the status is “loading”, it returns “loading“ JSON status, indicating that the podcast is being generated.
-	- "failed": when a request comes to this route and the status is "failed" is does the same thing as "sent" but returns the JSON status "failed, trying again" along with a 500 code
+	- **"failed"**: When a request comes to this route, and the status is “failed”, it does the same thing as “sent” but returns the JSON status “failed, trying again” along with a 500 code.
-	- "loaded": sets the status to "sent", returns a JSON status "loaded" along with a URL to the assets/news page.
+	- **"loaded"**: Sets the status to "sent", returns a JSON status "loaded" along with a URL to the assets/news page.
 ```python
 @app.route("/process/news", methods=['POST'])
 def getNews():